Tim Cate: Professional career

 Originally projected to be drafted by a Major League Baseball team in the first round or toward the beginning of the second round of the 2018 draft as a college junior, Cate fell to 65th overall after the forearm injury.
 The Washington Nationals, which drafted him, declared confidence in his health in spite of the time missed during Cate's season.
 Cate told his hometown newspaper, the Journal Inquirer, that he was glad to be drafted by a National League team because he likes to hit (a reference to the American League's designated hitter rule).
 He signed a professional contract with Washington on June 12, 2018, for $986,200.
-Cate made his professional debut with the Auburn Doubledays, the Nationals' Class A Short Season affiliate, on June 28, 2018.
-He was promoted to the Class A Hagerstown Suns in August.
-In 13 games (12 starts) between the two clubs, Cate went 2-6 with a 5.02 ERA.
-He returned to Hagerstown to begin the 2019 season.
+Cate made his professional debut with the Auburn Doubledays, the Nationals' Low-A affiliate, on June 28, 2018.
+He was promoted to the Single-A Hagerstown Suns in August.
+In 13 games (12 starts) between the two clubs, Cate went 2-6 with a 5.02 ERA and 45 strikeouts.

-Cate started 2019 with the Hagerstown Suns where he made 13 starts.
-Through those starts he compiled 70.1 IP with a 2.82 ERA.
-He was 4-5 while striking out 73 and only walking 13.
-He was promoted to the Potomac Nationals at the season midway point.
-He also made 13 starts with the Nationals and tallied 73.1 IP, 7–4 win–loss record, 3.31 ERA, 73 K's and 13 BB's.
-Over the full season his stat line totaled 11-9, 3.07 ERA, 143.2 IP, 139 K's, 32 BB's and a 1.14 WHIP.
+Cate returned to Hagerstown to begin the 2019 season.
+In 13 starts for the team, he went 4-5 with a 2.82 ERA and 73 strikeouts across 70 1/3 innings pitched.
+Care was promoted to the High-A Potomac Nationals at the season midway point.
+He also made 13 starts with Potomac and tallied a 7-4 record and 3.31 ERA with 73 strikeouts across 73 1/3 innings pitched.
+Over the full season, his stat line totaled 11-9, 3.07 ERA, 143 2/3 innings pitched, 139 strikeouts, 32 walks and a 1.14 WHIP.
 This season earned him the National's Minor League Pitcher of the Year as voted on by both MLB Pipeline and the Nationals.

+Cate did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He returned to action with the Double-A Harrisburg Senators in 2021, working to a 2-10 record and 5.31 ERA with 81 strikeouts across 21 starts.
+Cate split the 2022 campaign between Harrisburg and the High-A Wilmington Blue Rocks.
+In 23 games (21 starts) for the two affiliates, he compiled an aggregate 6-8 record and 4.61 ERA with 103 strikeouts across 109 1/3 innings pitched.

+Cate split the 2023 season between Harrisburg and the Triple-A Rochester Red Wings.
+In 42 appearances out of the bullpen for the two affiliates, he accumulated a 4-3 record and 4.01 ERA with 42 strikeouts across 42 2/3 innings pitched.
+Cate returned to Rochester in 2024, logging a 7-3 record and 5.86 ERA with 61 strikeouts and 3 saves in 55 1/3 innings pitched across 53 appearances.
+He elected free agency following the season on November 4, 2024.